-Marcia Aldrich is the author of Girl Rearing, published by W.W.
-Norton.
-She has been the editor of Fourth Genre: Explorations in Nonfiction.
-Her book Companion to an Untold Story won the AWP Award in Creative Nonfiction.
-She is the editor of Waveform: Twenty-First-Century Essays by Women published by The University of Georgia Press.
+Marcia Aldrich is the author of the free memoir Girl Rearing, published by W.W.
+Norton, and of Companion to an Untold Story, which won the AWP Award in Creative Nonfiction.
+She is the editor of Waveform: Twenty-First-Century Essays by Women, published by the University of Georgia Press.
 Her chapbook EDGE from New Michigan Press is forthcoming.

 I walked 2,120 miles give or take a few.
 I was walking as if my life depended upon it.
 Sometimes I broke into running, the beat to move forward was so strong, as if one of my flock was going to plunge off a cliff if I didn’t catch her.
 I pissed off my daughter fewer than five times, an improvement over my past record.
 I pissed off my son once and badly, and so the improvement with my daughter was erased by my poor showing with my son.
 I wrote two essays that did not sing.
 They plodded dully along until they finally sputtered to a halt.
 I wrote three essays that I knew from the soles of my feet to the top of my head were the real thing.
 Mysteries really, or miracles, or maybe those are one and the same.
 I don’t know where those essays came from or why they arrived untrammeled.
 Or why, despite all my labors, those two essays were stillborn.
 I worried what my stillborn essays foretold—was I faltering as a writer?
 Or are essays like plants?
 You stick five in the soil, you water and watch, and two die and three live.
 Those are the odds—same soil, same water, but something different grows.
 My ears began ringing—it’s called tinnitus, and there is no remedy and I don’t know the cause—possibly a noise trauma like living close to construction.
 Or possibly age has dropped in for a visit.
 More than a visit, I’m afraid, more like a long stay.
 I wondered when I’d say hello age, I can’t say I’m happy you decided to stop in.
 It’s a swooshing, all day every day.
 If I focus on the sound in my head I’ll go crazy.
 I am my own white noise machine.
 So, I’ve spent more time outside because the wind moving through the trees made me less aware of the wind in my head.
 I embraced the sound of rain.
 My bones got stronger—it’s true.
 One door opened as one door closed.
 I saw deer running in snow filled woods, in wide circles, looping round and round, like school children holding hands.
 No one was chasing them—the chase was in their blood.
 Is writing in my blood?
 Did it start that winter when I had the chicken pox and was propped up in the sickbed looking out on a landscape of swirling snow and reading Jane Eyre?
 And now all these years later, was it winter in my brain?
 I had a harder time remembering names, never my strong suit.
 Not just the names of people I’ve recently met but the titles of books, authors, dates, terms, vocabulary of all sorts have been disappearing.
 No one saw the change in me yet.
 How much time do I have before it will become apparent I no longer have a grasp on language, that I am living in an abstract world?